Laibak909/Assignment-1/README.md

 75 45 86 77 67 36 27 18 88 59
 79 58 29 28 49 48 39 89 69  7

+ # when you run the code this is what you see.
  ![my code](https://user-images.githubusercontent.com/113943791/192078830-ed8dd1c9-b737-4dae-9d88-467b2a6508ee.png)